LAStools/LAStools/bin/lasplanes_README.txt

   accurate terrestrial scans using clean planar patches that are "seen" without obstruction by both scanners.

+  The algorithm divides the input into cells that are n by n by n units big.
+It then performs an eigen value decomposition of the covariance matrix of the points in each cell that has more than the minimal number of points.
+The three eigenvalues have to pass the small_eigen_max, middle_eigen_min, eigen_ratio_smallest, and eigen_ratio_largest criteria.
+And the plane of points must be sufficiently thin and formed by sufficiently many points after removing no more than a certain percentage of them.
+Then a polygon with a maximal number of points enclosing a subset of the points is formed that is checked for having a minimal size and a maximal off-planar standard deviation.
+The surviving planes are output (optionally only if they are sufficiently far from another).

+  Here what some of the parameters mean:

+  -cell_size n                sets cells to size n*n*n -cell_size_xyx x y z        sets cells to size x*y*z -cell_points min            skip if less than min points -small_eigen_max max        skip if smallest eigenvalue > max -middle_eigen_min min       skip if middle eigenvalue < min -eigen_ratio_smallest r     skip if smallest eigenvalue over sum of all three eigenvalues > r -eigen_ratio_largest r      skip if largest eigenvalue over sum of all three eigenvalues > r
+  -plane_thickness t          skip if points form plane thicker than t -plane_exclusion p          skip if more than p % of points had to be excluded to make plane slim -plane_points min           skip if plane is formed by less than min points -polygon_distance dist      skip if polygon not sufficiently far from others -polygon_area a             skip if area formed by points is less than a -polygon_points max         simplify polygon to have no more than max points -polygon_stddev stddev      skip if standard deviation of polygon points from plane > stddev -polygon_name T_123_23      set polygon base name -polygon_digits d           set number of digits used to enumerate polygon names

   Please license 'lasplanes' from martin.isenburg@rapidlasso.com before using it commercially.